-- Course: Any portion of the program that includes instruction, has its own syllabus with grading criteria, and is identified as a discrete unit of instruction on the program calendar. - Transcript grade: Several related courses may be combined for one transcript grade.
-Individual courses are co-requisites for the final transcript grade.
-When evaluating acceptable academic progress in the first semester, course grades are considered independently of the final transcript grade. - Practicum: Also called rotations.
+- Course: Any portion of the program that includes instruction, has its own syllabus with grading criteria, and is identified as a discrete unit of instruction on the program calendar. - Practicum: Also called rotations.
 This portion of the program involves time spent in the patient care laboratory and typically takes place during the second semester.